silentdiverchris/Archivist/README.md

 ## SQL entity creation script

 The script used to create the entities is below, it's a completely vanilla SSMS 'Create Script' output, no funny business.

+The .sql file is in the install directory so you can adjust it as you wish, whatever is in there will be used to recreate the SQL entities if it cannot find the stored procedure on startup.

 There is no 'using' statement in here, so as not to tie you down to having a database called Archivist.